27 Beautiful Blue Backsplash Kitchen Ideas | Fireclay Tile

 Looking for a kitchen backsplash that will stand out and stand the test of time?
 Blue tile is the ideal choice–with numerous shades and shapes available, you’re sure to find a blue tile backsplash that’s perfect for your design style and looks right at home in your kitchen.

 If “numerous shades and shapes” sounds intimidating don’t worry, we’ve got you covered.
-From free samples to free design assistance, Fireclay is here to help every step of the way.
-We’ve even curated a sample pack of our favorite blue glazes, so you can preview your new backsplash in the comfort of your home.
+From color samples to design packages, Fireclay is here to help every step of the way.
+We’ve even curated our favorite bestselling blue glazes, so you can preview your new backsplash in the comfort of your home.

 Looking for a different shade?
 We’ve got over 100 hand-mixed glazes to choose from.
 Plus, our recycled clay body is stronger than the average porcelain tile, making Fireclay Tile an always enduring and perenially beautiful choice for backsplashes.